vaibhav071104/smart-research-project/README.md

 2.cd  smart-research-project-main

-3.docker build -t smart-research-project .

-4.docker run -d -p 8000:8000 smart-research-project
+3.source venv/bin/activate

+4.docker compose build

+5.docker compose up

-5.You can access the automatically generated interactive API documentation at http://localhost:8000/docs
+6.You can access the automatically generated interactive API documentation at http://localhost:8000/docs

-6.if you want to check  the processing in your terminal you can docker logs <container_id>
+7. if you want to check  the processing in your terminal you can docker logs <container_id>

-7. after opening fast api refer to the the .txt file (api that can be used) to explore different api for different endpoints
+8. after opening fast api refer to the the .txt file (api that can be used) to explore different api for different endpoints

 IF YOU WANT TO RUN IT LOCALLY (WITHOUT DOCKER)